enso-org/enso/README.md

 you will need to use `stack exec luna`.
 If you have arguements to pass to luna, you should pass them after a `--` as follows: `stack exec luna -- <args>`.

-Additionally, if you intend to simply use the Luna compiler (as opposed to tinkering with it, which requires frequent rebuilds), you may consider adding `--ghc-options="-O2 -j4"` to the stack install command.
-This should make the Luna compiler run considerably faster, at the cost of longer build times for building it.
+If, instead, you intend to simply _use_ the Luna compiler (as opposed to tinkering) with it, which requires frequent rebuilds, you can improve its performance by using either of the options in the [Building Luna for Release](#building-luna-for-release) section below.

 #### Building Luna Components
 It is also possible to build and test each component of Luna (e.g. core, parser)